pbcone/poc-serverless-graphql/README.md

 * /health -> status 200
 * / -> standard graphql / graphiql interface

-example query:

-`query{ count(user:"asdf") }`
+example query: `query{ count(user:"asdf") }`

-example mutation:
-`mutation{ incrementCount(user:"asdf", n:1) }`
+example mutation: `mutation{ incrementCount(user:"asdf", n:1) }`

+both examples can be ran in the graphiql interface available on the root route.

-more information about what queries and mutations are available can be found in the graphiql interface inside the docs tab
+more information about what queries and mutations are available can be found in the graphiql interface inside the docs tab.

 based on https://serverless.com/blog/make-serverless-graphql-api-using-lambda-dynamodb/